noplan-inc/eslint-config/README.md

-# eslint-config-typescript
+# eslint-config
-This is a template package of eslint configuration for Typescript.
+This is a monorepo repository for packages of eslint configurations.

 ## install